s-arora-1987/sawyer_irl_project/README.md

    [Kinect V2](https://github.com/prasuchit/kinect_v2_udrf)

-   - Install all dependencies for these packages: (For kinetic: rosdep install --from-paths src --ignore-src --rosdistro=kinetic -y)
+   - cd into catkin_ws and install all dependencies for these packages: (For kinetic: rosdep install --from-paths src --ignore-src --rosdistro=kinetic -y)
    - Now use catkin_make to compile

   3.)
 You are almost ready to run the simulation.
 Double check if you have installed all the required plugins for moveit (esp moveit controllers)

-   - You have to modify two paths that is hardcoded for my local directory to yours (PS: I'm working on fixing this!)
+   - **You have to modify two paths that is hardcoded for my local directory to yours (PS: I'm working on fixing this!)**

    - In  sawyer_irl_project/worlds/sawyer_lab.world, check under model name="sawyer_lab", modify the mesh location to your local filesystem.
    - In robotiq/robotiq_2f_gripper_control/nodes/simple_pnp_gazebo.py, check the method create_cube_request and modify USERNAME to your current username.